coyotespike/coyotespike.github.io/_posts/2021-11-01-ArkResearch.md

 And we continue to discover crucial new information through scientific research, although we're still [barely scratching the surface](https://www.amazon.com/Ignorance-Drives-Science-Stuart-Firestein/dp/0199828075) and [need to speed up](https://www.amazon.com/Great-Stagnation-Low-Hanging-Eventually-eSpecial-ebook/dp/B004H0M8QS).

 However, how we organize ourselves is just as important.
 Although the United States used to build [vast projects quickly](https://patrickcollison.com/fast), today bringing a drug to market can take a dozen years and over a billion dollars.
-This is far too slow and much too expensive for us to make effective progress.
+This is far too slow and much too expensive.
 Our methods of organization are limiting our discovery of new scientific knowledge.

 To speed up scientific progress toward increasing human longevity, our mission is to shorten the cycle from discovery to market.
-We'll accomplish this by starting a CRO: Ark Research.
+We'll accomplish this by building a different sort of contract research organization: Ark Research.

 As a CRO, our goals are to provide longevity researchers the most affordable and fastest method of reaching crucial milestones for their ideas.
 In the long run, we'll cut the time and cost by half, reversing the "reverse Moore's law" trend in biotech.